Laffin Hall Room 324

 Students are responsible for checking their Farmingdale email and OASIS accounts frequently throughout the year for updates and communication from the Office of Financial Aid regarding the status of their financial aid eligibility and awards.

-Students are initially packaged based on the Housing plans indicated on the FAFSA and as full-time students.
-Once the drop-add period is over and Campus Housing has finalized the room assignments each term, your financial aid will be recalculated and may be revised.
+Students are initially packaged based on the Housing plans indicated on the FAFSA and as full-time students according to our packaging formulae.
+Once the drop-add period is over, the "Never Attended" process is complete and Campus Housing has finalized the room assignments each term, your Cost of Attendance and financial aid will be recalculated and may be revised.

 If your federal financial aid is being disbursed after the term has ended (Retroactive Disbursement), it will be based on the number of credits you COMPLETED in that term, not the number of credits in which you were enrolled.